-The ship’s first revenue generating cruise will depart March 28th from Memphis, TN.
+The ship’s first revenue generating cruise departed March 28th from Memphis, TN.
 The ship will then rotate between its two homeports for 7-day lower Mississippi cruises.

-Along with its sister ship, Mein Schiff 2, Mein Schiff 1 is offering Canary Islands cruises departing from Las Palmas de Gran Canaria.
+Sister ships Mein Schiff 1 and Mein Schiff 2 are offering Canary Islands cruises departing from Las Palmas de Gran Canaria.
 These 7-day or 14-day cruises visit a number of the islands that are part of this Spanish archipelago.

 To cruise, individuals need to be from either Germany, Austria, or Switzerland.
 They must also adhere to a number of health and safety protocols.
 These include getting a negative COVID-19 test, social distancing, and mask wearing.

 The cruise line is also committed to enhanced sanitation and more frequent cleaning of public areas during the cruise.

 Mein Schiff 5 also recently resumed cruise operations in Greece.
 This ship will sail roundtrip from Crete visiting Rhodes, Piraeus/Athens, and Souda/Crete.